-In addition to learning about what to write and how to get it published, we will be producing two publications of our own over the semester, The Writing Life and the English and Comparative Literature Department Newsletter, as well as writing and producing a podcast (yet to be named).
+In addition to learning about what to write and how to get it published, we will be producing two publications of our own over the semester, The Writing Life and the English and Comparative Literature Department Newsletter, as well as writing and producing a podcast.
+Lastly, we will be publishing our writing in this class online at a Website we build during the semester.
 Working on these publications will not only give you hands-on experience in the publishing process, it will give you experience working as part of a team and taking on tasks which may be entirely new to you.
 Part of working as a successful writer involves learning skills as you go.
 You'll get plenty of chances to do that in this class.